ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 This allows each script to manipulate any global variables it wants to without causing other scripts problems, and allows the script to persist state between calls to its callback.
 A side effect of this however is that heavy memory usage in a script can cause other scripts to be short on memory.

-This page describes how to setup scripts on your flight controller, the scripting API and some examples to help get started.
+This page describes how to setup scripts on your autopilot, the scripting API and some examples to help get started.

 This feature will be released with Copter-4.0, Rover-3.6 and Plane-3.11.

 Requirements
 ============

-- Flight controller with at least 2 MB’s of flash available
+- Autopilot with at least 2 MB’s of flash available
 - At least 32 KB of free memory

 How to Enable Scripting